WebAhmed/WebAhmed.github.io/_posts/2015-05-10-hello-world-.markdown

 After a lot of learning and not a lot of writing, I’ve decided to discard my old posts (sort of...
 They’re archived on Github) and start some fresh ones.

-I will be writing mostly about programming topics surrounding Web Development and Linux, along with fitness and healthy nutrition information that I’ve personally learned accumulated over time.
+I will be writing mostly about programming topics surrounding Web Development and Linux, along with fitness and healthy nutrition information that I’ve personally learned and accumulated over time.

-If you're starting programming or web wevelpment, searching for general fitness or nutrition tips, or if any of that sounds interesting to you, you're in the right place.
+If you're starting programming or web development, or if you're looking for fitness and nutrition tips, stick around you're in the right place.

 Stay tuned for future posts!